Fast Food Nation (film)

-Fast Food Nation is a 2006 comedy-drama film directed by Richard Linklater and written by Linklater and Eric Schlosser.
-The film, an international co-production of the United States and the United Kingdom, is loosely based on Schlosser's bestselling 2001 non-fiction book Fast Food Nation.
+Fast Food Nation is a 2006 mockumentary political satire black comedy film directed by Richard Linklater and written by Linklater and Eric Schlosser.
+The film, an international co-production of the United States and the United Kingdom, is loosely based on Schlosser's 2001 non-fiction book.

 Plot

 Don Anderson is the Mickey's hamburger chain marketing director who helped develop the "Big One", its most popular menu item.
 When he learns that independent research has discovered a considerable presence of fecal matter in the meat, he travels to the fictitious town of Cody, Colorado to determine if the local Uni-Globe meatpacking processing plant, Mickey's main meat supplier, is guilty of sloppy production.
 Don's tour shows him only the pristine work areas and most efficient procedures, assuring him that everything the company produces is immaculate.

 Suspicious of the façade he's been shown, Don meets rancher Rudy Martin, who used to supply cattle to the Uni-Globe plant.
 Rudy and his Chicana housekeeper both assure him that because of the plant's production level, several safety regulations are ignored or worked against; workers have no time to make sure that the manure coming from the intestines stays away from the meat.
 Don later meets with Harry Rydell, executive VP of Mickey's, who admits being aware of the issue, but is not concerned.

 Amber is a young, upbeat employee of Mickey's, studying for college and living with her mother Cindy.
 While her life seems to be set, she continually faces the contrast between her current career and her own ambition, emphasized by her two lazy co-workers, Brian and Andrew, who, having heard of armed robberies at fast food restaurants in the area, start planning their own.